phuctm97/img/README.md

 colors: string[];
 ```

+`icons` are loaded from [Simple Icons], use names appearing on its website as inputs here.
+Not found icons will be ignored.

+`colors` are valid CSS colors, or `default` to use Simple Icons's suggested colors, or `invert` to invert the default colors.

-All query params are optional, a reasonable default will be used when necesssary.
+All query params are optional, a reasonable default will be used when neccesary.

 **Example**: